• Skip to main content

 Our Wise Teacher

 Knowing ourselves, being in touch with our wants, and intuition are necessary for establishing core values.
-However for varying reasons, many people become disconnected from the knowledge of their body.
+However, for varying reasons, many people become disconnected from the knowledge of their bodies.

 “Embodiment is important before progressing to core values,” Adrienne shared.
 “This involves getting in touch with physical and emotional sensations and building a relationship with your intuition.”